ybbkrishna/Codejam2014/README.md

 Problem B. Cookie Clicker Alpha
-This contest is open for practice.
-You can try every problem as many times as you like, though we won't keep track of which problems you solve.
-Read the Quick-Start Guide to get started.
-Small input
-8 points
-Solve B-small
-Large input
-11 points
-Solve B-large
 Introduction

 Cookie Clicker is a Javascript game by Orteil, where players click on a picture of a giant cookie.
 Clicking on the giant cookie gives them cookies.
 They can spend those cookies to buy buildings.
 Those buildings help them get even more cookies.
 Like this problem, the game is very cookie-focused.
 This problem has a similar idea, but it does not assume you have played Cookie Clicker.
 Please don't go play it now: it might be a long time before you come back.